Weifanwu66/GeTPrev/README.md

 * **Light mode (default):** Runs BLAST only against the complete‑genome database (pre‑built or custom `‑d`).
 Fastest, highest assembly quality.

-* **Heavy mode:** Adds a draft‑genome database, dynamically constructed during runtime to improve prevalence estimates in clades with sparse complete genomes.
+* **Heavy mode:** Adds a draft‑genome database, dynamically constructed during runtime to improve prevalence estimates in taxonomic groups with sparse complete genomes.
 Requires both `‑H heavy` and a target taxon file via `‑t`.
 If custom target feature is initiated (`-d`), no `-t` target taxon file needs to be provided.

 * **Query genes:** Provide a multi‑FASTA file with one or many genes via `‑g`.